openUC2/openUC2.github.io/docs/01_Toolboxes/03_DiscoveryInterferometer/Camera_Software_tutorial.md

 ![](../01_DiscoveryCore/IMAGES/MINIBOXTUTORIAL/image44.png)

 Connect the camera.
 Refresh the USB line to detect the camera.
-Then, select the make-link button on the detected camera.

 ![](../01_DiscoveryCore/IMAGES/MINIBOXTUTORIAL/image71.png)
 ![](../01_DiscoveryCore/IMAGES/MINIBOXTUTORIAL/image53.png)

+Select the make-link button on the detected camera.

 ![](../01_DiscoveryCore/IMAGES/MINIBOXTUTORIAL/image136.png)

 The following window should be displayed.